linei09/metabase/docs/configuring-metabase/setting-up-metabase.md

 ## What will you use for?

-Let us know your plans with Metabase so that we can best guide you.
+Let us know your plans so that we can best guide you.

 ![What will you use for?](./images/what-will-you-use-metabase-for.png)